+With the given comparator functions, we can transform the previous imperative code to a functional style, which generates optimal circuits: For second-price auctions, we transform each element in the array to a 3-tuple of bidder's identity, highest bid, and initial price, and reduce with \CODE{sndmax}. \secref{sec:auctions} shows a full implementation in our HACCLE toolchain.

+We continue our discussion of Secure MPC background by looking at different protocols for secure computation, system models, trust models, and the offline/online paradigm.

-\paragraph{Secret sharing} Secret sharing~\cite{secrectshare79} is a cryptographic technique that distributes a piece of secret data amongst a group of parties and allows the secret to be reconstructed only when a sufficient portion of shares are combined.
-A $(t, n)$-secret sharing allows the secret $s$ to be split into $n$ shares.
-Any $t-1$ of the shares reveal no information about $s$, while any $t$ shares allow complete reconstruction of the secret $s$.
+\paragraph{Secret sharing.} Secret sharing~\cite{secrectshare79} is a cryptographic technique that distributes secret data amongst a group of parties, and allows the secret to be reconstructed only when a sufficient portion of shares are combined.
+A $(t, n)$-secret sharing scheme allows the secret $s$ to be split into $n$ shares.
+Any $t-1$ of the shares reveal no information about $s$, while any $t$ shares can complete reconstruction of the secret $s$.

 The SPDZ~\cite{SPDZ} and HoneyBadgerMPC~\cite{lu2019honeybadgermpc} frameworks serve as our secret sharing backends and provide Python-style programming environments for writing custom MPC programs.
 These frameworks let developers express MPC programs (\eg, second-price auction) as arithmetic expressions.
-Constructing the most efficient MPC programs is the major challenge faced by developers.
-First, developers constantly think about the depth of the overall circuit results from their arithmetic expressions (\eg, performing a linear reduction over a list of elements can be realized as a balanced tree reduction with smaller depth).
-Second, developers must have a good understanding of the cost of every primitive operation (\eg, logically similar usage of different comparison operators may yield different costs).
-Challenges faced here are significantly different from writing an efficient program in the traditional setting and can be successfully overcome by a compiler.
+Constructing the most efficient MPC programs is the major challenge for developers.
+First, developers must know how to build an efficient circuit, \eg, realizing a balanced tree reduction to reduce the depth of a circuit and to parallelize the computation, instead of performing a linear reduction over a list of elements.
+Second, developers must have a good understanding of the cost of every primitive operation (\eg, usage of logically similar but different comparison operators may yield different costs).
+These challenges are significantly different from writing an efficient program in the traditional setting and can be successfully overcome by a compiler.